 There seem to be a gazillion recipes for pulled pork, so I spent quite a bit of time sifting through them to find the one that looked most promising.
 Eventually I realized that I wanted a recipe that called for a meat rub and a great barbecue based sauce.
 I ended up combining a zesty rub recipe with my basic doctored up barbecue sauce recipe.
 The result was a pulled pork paradise for us!

 There are a two wonderful things about this recipe.
 First, pork shoulder is not expensive.
 I used a four and a half pound pork shoulder that only cost $5.12.
 We had hearty sandwiches for dinner and enjoyed the tasty leftovers at lunch over the next few days.
 The next best thing about this recipe is the rub.
 Don’t skip it as it is what gives the pork such great flavor.
 However, in order to achieve maximum flavor, you’ll definitely want to let the rub rest on the pork overnight.

 Here are a few suggestions.
-Trim off excess fat before placing the pork shoulder into the Crock Pot.
-Mine had a thick layer of fat I did not want to find simmering in the Crock Pot.
-Also, be sure to place only the pork shoulder into the Crock Pot.
+Trim off excess fat before placing the pork shoulder into the slow cooker.
+Mine had a thick layer of fat I did not want to find simmering in the slow cooker.
+Also, be sure to place only the pork shoulder into the slow cooker.
 Do not add the rub drippings that accumulate in the bag because they will make the pulled pork too salty.
-Finally, feel free to omit the bourbon in the barbecue sauce.
-You can substitute cola in its place.
-I’ve used both bourbon and cola in the barbecue sauce and have never been disappointed.

 Slow Cooker Pulled Pork